Basic property-related taxes

 What earnings are gained through property investment?
 Are those gains taxable?

-Firstly, you can rent it out and earn rental income.
-In that case, you need to pay a personal income tax.
-If you rent your property to a person or company, you must submit a tax return to the nearest tax office for your rental income for the previous calendar year from 1 to 25 March.
-Taxes are paid in two equal instalments, the first in March and the second in July.
+Firstly, by renting out the property and earning rental income, individuals are obligated to pay personal income tax.
+In such cases, if the property is rented to an individual or a company, a tax return must be submitted to the nearest tax office for the previous calendar year, within the period from March 1 to March 25.
+Tax payments are made in two equal installments, with the first in March and the second in July.

-Secondly, the market value of your asset may rise, and hence you can attain a capital gain.
-If you sell your property within five years following the acquisition date, you will be subject to a capital gains tax based on the difference between the selling price and the inflation- adjusted acquisition price.
-No capital gains tax applies for sales by individuals after 5-years following the purchase.
+Secondly, the market value of the asset may be appreciated, allowing individuals to realize a capital gain.
+If a property is sold within five years of the acquisition date, a capital gains tax is applicable based on the difference between the selling price and the inflation-adjusted acquisition price.
+No capital gains tax is imposed on sales by individuals occurring after 5 years following the purchase.

 Inheritance and Succession Tax:

-Turkish citizens and foreigners who inherit property held in Turkey must pay inheritance and transfer taxes.
-A taxpayer is a person who acquires property through inheritance or is gifted the property free of charge.
+Turkish citizens and foreign individuals inheriting property in Turkey are liable to pay inheritance and transfer taxes.
+A taxpayer, in this context, refers to someone acquiring property through inheritance or receiving the property as a gift without charge.

-Inheritance and gift taxes are calculated on the return submitted by the taxpayer.
+Inheritance and gift taxes are computed based on the return submitted by the taxpayer.

-For transfers made free of charge as a gift, the declaration must be submitted within one month from the date of acquisition of the property.
+For property transfers made as gifts without charge, the declaration must be submitted within one month from the date of acquiring the property.

-Please note that the transfer of property ownership to an heir is subject to inheritance tax.
-Thus, if the heir sells his inherited property, he is not subject to any personal income tax based on capital gains.
+It’s important to note that the transfer of property ownership to an heir is subject to inheritance tax.
+Consequently, if the heir decides to sell the inherited property, they are not liable for any personal income tax based on capital gains.

 Corporate Tax:

-A company based in Turkey must pay corporate tax calculated on its business transactions.
+A Turkey-based company is required to pay corporate tax calculated based on its business transactions.

-Corporations with legal or business centres in Turkey are qualified as residents, and taxation on their income in Turkey applies.
-Suppose both the legal and business centres are not located in Turkey.
-In that case, these corporations are qualified as non-residents and subjected to taxation only on their income derived in Turkey.
+Corporations with legal or business centers within Turkey are considered residents, and they are subject to taxation on their income generated in Turkey.
+In cases where both the legal and business centers are situated outside Turkey, these corporations are classified as non-residents and are only liable for taxation on income derived within Turkey.

 VAT Tax

-Liability for VAT arises when: A person or entity performs commercial, industrial, agricultural, or independent professional activities within Turkey.
+VAT liability is triggered when an individual or entity engages in commercial, industrial, agricultural, or independent professional activities within Turkey.

-The commercial sale of residential property with a net area of up to 150 m2 is subject to a VAT of 1%.
-Comparatively, commercial property sales with more than 150 m2 are subject to a VAT of 18%.
+For the commercial sale of residential properties with a net area of up to 150 m2, a VAT rate of 8% is applicable.
+Conversely, sales of commercial properties exceeding 150 m2 are subject to a VAT rate of 20%.